jawordpressorg/core-handbook/core/about/release-cycle/block-editor-release-process-for-major-releases.md

 For any feature you do decide to add, remember to add it to the release “Must Haves” Project Board in GitHub.
 As you can, do your best to help move these features along whether through helping with PRs, unblocking the original authors, etc.

 If there’s an additional feature you want to include that you don’t have anyone actively working on, please ask for volunteers in the [#core-editor](https://make.wordpress.org/core/tag/core-editor/) meetings during the Open Floor time.
+If you know of any developer who may be a good person to work on a given feature, it’s often best to ping them directly and ask if they are able to do so.
+Even if they can’t, they may be able to point you to someone who can!

 **How to handle removing features**